Providence metropolitan area

 The Providence metropolitan area (Providence MSA) is a region extending into eight counties in two states.
 Its core is in the states of Rhode Island and Massachusetts; its largest city is Providence, Rhode Island.
-With an estimated population of 1,622,520, exceeding that of Rhode Island by slightly over 60%, the Providence MSA is the 38th largest metropolitan area in the United States.
+With an estimated population of 1,708,161 in 2025, exceeding that of Rhode Island by slightly over 60%, the Providence MSA is the 39th largest metropolitan area in the United States.
 The MSA covers all of Rhode Island and Bristol County, Massachusetts, with an average population density of 2300 per mi^{2} (888 per km^{2}).

 The region's Gross Metropolitan Product is the country's 42nd largest at $64.7 billion, just above the Gross State Product of the entire state of Hawaii.
 Since 2006, the Providence metropolitan area has been officially included in the Greater Boston Combined Statistical Area (CSA), the sixth-largest CSA in the country, with over eight million residents.

 Boundaries

 Metropolitan statistical area

-The Providence-Warwick, RI-MA Metropolitan Statistical Area (defined at the county level by the US Census Bureau) contains all five counties in Rhode Island and one county in Massachusetts, namely:
+The Providence-Warwick, RI-MA Metropolitan Statistical Area (defined at the county level by the U.S. Office of Management and Budget) contains all five counties in Rhode Island and one county in Massachusetts, namely: